 Besides core competencies, virtual assistants need soft skills to win at their jobs.
 Soft skills are a mix of people skills, emotional intelligence, personality traits, and social qualities that help them collaborate effectively and hit KPIs, especially when working in groups.

-Whether you are hiring a virtual assistant to work with you directly or in a team, check for these five crucial virtual assistant skills:
+Whether you are hiring virtual assistant services to directly engage with you or in a team, check for these five crucial virtual assistant skills:

 - Communication: Your virtual assistant must be familiar with the latest online collaboration tools like Slack, Trello, Airtable, and Notion for async updates and should know how to communicate efficiently over video meetings in real-time.